callbacked/keyless-gpt-wrapper-api/README.md

 **Note:** I know it works with the Continue.dev VSCode extension and Ollama Open Web UI, have not tested it on anything else, so YMMV

-In my time making this API I found some limitations from interacting with DuckDuckGo's AI chat:
+In my time making this API I found a limitation from interacting with DuckDuckGo's AI chat:

-1. Cannot send images

-    1a.
-Havent figured this one out yet (probably never will)
+1. Cannot send images (Havent figured this one out yet, probably never will)

 *Do not expect frequent updates, I'll be using this until it breaks pretty much.*